mgl-aguiar/mgl-aguiar/README.md

 <br>

 I'm from Rio de Janeiro, Brazil, and have been living in The Netherlands since 2019.
-I have a background in graphic design and illustration, but recently decided I wanted to pursue a career as a developer.

-Having graduated from [Codaisseur's Javascript Academy](https://codaisseur.com/), where I learned to create full-stack applications using modern technologies and tools, I am excited to start this new chapter.
+I have a background in graphic design and illustration, but recently began a new career as a developer after gratuating from [Codaisseur's Javascript Academy](https://codaisseur.com/)

 <br>